 Administration charge 1.2% each year, debited directly to your unit value on the valuation day Bid/Offer spread Nil

-Let’s deal with this one first.
-It’s a killer.
-Each and every year, your investments would incur a charge of 1.2 percent.
-In a year where your investments made 4.4 percent, you would be giving more than 30 percent of your profits to Friends Provident because they would take 1.2 percent of your account’s value each and every year.
-This fee alone, has Rockefeller digging his way out.
+Each year, your investments would incur a charge of 1.2 percent.
+In a year where your investments made 4.4 percent, you would be giving slightly more than 30 percent of your profits to Friends Provident.

-There’s also an establishment charge, as pasted from the website below.
+There’s also an establishment charge, as pasted from their website below.

 Establishment charge 0.4% each quarter (1.6% each year) of the premium for the first five years

-When you add the administration charge to the establishment charge, your investments could make 5.6 percent a year for the first five years, and you would be giving away 50 percent of your profits to the firm.
+When adding the administration charge to the establishment charge, your investments could make 5.6 percent a year for the first five years, and you would be giving away 50 percent of your profits to the firm.

-These are heavy charges, but it doesn’t stop there.
-Salespeople for Zurich International and Friends Provident choose actively managed mutual funds for their clients.
+Salespeople for Zurich International and Friends Provident also choose actively managed mutual funds (unit trusts) for their clients.

-Taken from the website again, these products have internal fees costing up to:
+Taken from their website again, these products have internal fees costing up to: